Photo by Wenatchee World Photographer,

 What type of paint & brushes do you use for window painting?

-Our patterns were designed to be used with ACRYLIC CRAFT PAINTS because of the ease of use, color selection, low cost, weather resistance and easy cleanup.
+Our patterns were designed for the home painter and can be used with ACRYLIC CRAFT PAINTS because of the ease of use, color selection, low cost, weather resistance and easy cleanup.
 However, TEMPERA can also be used if you prefer.
+I prefer tempera.
 Keep in mind that temperas will run if hit by heavy rain so you may want to consider painting from the inside when using these.

-Basic Acrylic Craft Paint- I recommend using any of the "basic" acrylic craft paints such as DecoArt's Americana, Aleenes, Anitas, Apple Barrel, Ceramcoat, etc. DON'T use acrylics that are designed for painting on glass as they are INTENDED to be permanent and can be difficult to remove after the holidays.
-The basic ordinary craft paints work great.
+Basic Acrylic Craft Paint- If you are just doing a small home window using any of the "basic" acrylic craft paints such as DecoArt's Americana or Ceramcoat will work fine.
+DON'T use acrylics that are designed for painting on glass as they are INTENDED to be permanent and can be difficult to remove after the holidays.
+The basic ordinary craft paints are what you want.

-Tempera Paint - When working with tempera I personally prefer ProArt or Jazz.
-Tempera labeled "Washable" or "For Kids" is also suitable but will not have as solid coverage as the regular formula.
-However, if you will be working with young children "washable" is probably a good choice as it washes out of clothes easier.
-Be sure to put down some heavy paper or drop cloths too.
+Pay attention to the labels.
+If the tempera is labeled "Washable" or "For Kids" it will not have as much pigment as the higher artist quality but if you will be working with young children "washable" is probably a good choice as it washes out of clothes easier.
+And don't forget drop cloths with little painters.

 Brushes - The most wonderful for painting on glass are Loew-Cornell GOLDEN TAKLON in either a ½" or ¾" for filling in color and their Golden Taklon liner brush for doing the outlines.
 Synthetic white brushes also work.
 Natural hair or very soft brushes will work but not as well as the other.
 For large areas of color the one inch sponge brushes are also nice (especially with kids) as well as being inexpensive.